Nikhilpra17/Java_tutorial/Point to ponder.md

 - ***Super function (super()) call the parent class constructor from inside child class constructor ***
 ___
 -  ***Overriding is a feature that allows a child class to provide to change a method that is already provided by one of its parent classes is Known as Method overidding ***
+-  ***Co-varient return type should be there----- means return type should be same or return type should be parent and child respectively ***
 -  ![image](https://user-images.githubusercontent.com/97670140/207078329-f5ce5d46-1185-4dc3-bc2f-8e0113cd4422.png)
 ___
 -